sulova/Data_Science_Disease_SVM/README.md

-# Data Science disease - SVM
+# Data Science Disease - SVM

-Using Data Analytics to Predict disease Using Support Vector Machine (SVM).
+Data analysis to predict disease using Support Vector Machine (SVM).

 Prediction
 We can use a model to make predictions, or to estimate a dependent variable’s value given at least one independent variable’s value.